FREQUENTLY ASKED QUESTIONS

 What are arrival and pick-up procedures?

 Transportation to and from the camp is the responsibility of the parent or guardian.
-Campers arrive to camp on Sunday evening between 7-7:30 pm.
-The drop off period allows parents to meet the staff.
-The camper and Buddy can become acquainted.
-Parents can spend time with the Buddy and provide any additional information about their child’s interests, and daily routine.
-Check-in is provided to review and confirm medication requirements, dietary requirements and other special needs their child has.
-Pick-up is Friday afternoon at 1:00 pm.
-Prompt pick-up is required.
+Campers are assigned staggered arrival times on Sunday evening between 6:00-7:30 pm.
+The staggered check-in period allows time for the camper and parents to become acquainted with the Buddy and provide any additional information about their child’s special needs, interests, and daily routine.
+Parents will also review and confirm medication requirements with the nurse, and dietary requirements with the kitchen staff.

 Can I arrive early?

-Campers are scheduled to arrive on Sunday evening between 7-7:30 pm.
+Campers are scheduled to arrive on Sunday evening between 6:00-7:30 pm.
 Early arrivals are rare and must have pre-approval by the Camp Director.

 Is Camp Hope affiliated with any religious organization or church?